 Slow Website?
-The 6 Most Common Factors that Affect Website Speed
+The 6 Most Common Factors that Affect Website Performance

 A slow website affects customer happiness, increases abandonment, lowers brand experience, impacts SEO, frustrates site admins, and just kinda makes everything suck.
 We’ve been "under the hood" performance tuning websites for clients for 14 years.
 In our Improving Website Performance Series, we'll help you establish a baseline for your site, review the key levers we look to for performance improvements, and point you in the right direction as you get started.

 There’s a scene in the 2019 film Ford v Ferrari when Carrol Shelby (Matt Damon) tells Henry Ford II (Tracy Letts) that anyone can build the best car in the world, but what makes it the fastest is not the machine, it’s the right driver.
 The same can be said about website performance.